top of page

 9–14

-👉 Lower scores suggest leg strength deficits—one of the strongest predictors of fall risk.
+👉 Lower scores suggest leg strength deficits, which are one of the strongest predictors of fall risk.

 3️⃣ Four-Stage Balance Test